krzydzie/jug-gdansk-kotlin-webextensions/README.md

 ```kotlin
 override var skipCandidateButton: AsyncAction by AsyncButtonCatchingDelegate()
 ```
-And there is an implementation of the click:
+And there is an implementation of the click in `AsyncButtonCatchingDelegate`:
 ```kotlin
 property.elementById().click {
     GlobalScope.launch {